The Solid Protocol

 or PATCH

-method request targets an auxiliary resource, the server MUST create or update it.
-When a POST
+request targets an auxiliary resource, the server MUST create or update it.
+[Source]

 Servers MUST NOT allow HTTP POST